How the Booking process works

 What fees does Giggster take?

-Giggster collects 15% of the total booking value.
-We do not collect on extra fees such as cleaning or site reps.
+Giggster collects 19% of the total booking value.
 There is no cost for listing your location on Giggster.

 How do I get paid?